 -

 Once cooked, place the cabbage pancakes on a plate.
-Top them with homemade Okonomiyaki sauce, add a drizzle of gluten-free mayonnaise and sprinkle with nori seaweed flakes or dried bonito.
+Coat them with homemade Okonomiyaki sauce, add a drizzle of gluten-free mayonnaise, and sprinkle with nori seaweed flakes or dried bonito flakes.

 Note